orpheus/notes/npm-link.md

 #### Developing with `npm-link`
-If your webapp relies on a dependency library (such as `@mlg/ui`) for production, but you want to develop them side by side without pushing to git/npm after each change, you want to npm-link` them.
-Once linked, the linked project will reflect its updates immediately in the source project.
+If your webapp relies on a dependency library (such as `@mlg/ui`) for production, but you want to develop them side by side without pushing to git/npm after each change, you want to `npm link` them.
+Once linked, the linked project will reflect its updates immediately in the source's node_modules.

 * Note: for the purposes of this note, I will refer to our example dep library as `mlg/ui` and our source project as `webapp`